Today's Top Gainer

 Achieve differentiation by focusing on technically complex products.

-Focus on key markets to achieve critical mass Speed to market.
+Focus on key markets; achieve critical mass.

 Ensure sustained compliance with global regulatory standards.

 Future investments directed towards differentiated products.

 Use acquisitions to bridge critical capability gaps.

 Focus on access to products, technology and market presence.